 Just diagnosed with asthma

-While there is no cure for asthma, there are a number of treatments that can help effectively control this condition.
+While there is no cure for asthma, a number of treatments can help effectively control this condition.

 Treatment is based on two important goals: